-Green turtles typically migrate along coastal routes from rookeries in Australia and the South China Sea to feeding grounds, although some populations conduct trans-oceanic migrations (Carr 1975; EuroTurtle 2008; Chan et al. 2007).
-Females typically show nest-site fidelity and nest repeatedly in the same spot, or at least on the same beach from which they hatched.
-Hatchlings are epipelagic (surface dwelling in the open sea) for ~1-3 years.
-Subsequently, they live in bays and along protected shorelines and feed during the day on seagrass and algae (Bjorndal 1982).
+Green turtles undertake long migrations from foraging areas to nesting sites (NMFS 2010b).
+Mature females typically show nest-site fidelity and return to their natal beaches to nest repeatedly (NMFS 2010b).
+Hatchlings swim to offshore areas where they are epipelagic (surface dwelling in the open sea) for several years (NMFS 2010b).
+Subsequently, most green turtles travel to nearshore areas where they live in bays and along protected shorelines, and feed during the day on seagrass and algae (Bjorndal 1982).
+While in oceanic habitats near Hawaii, green turtles feed on jellyfish and other pelagic prey (Parker and Balazs 2008).
 Juvenile and sub-adult green turtles may travel thousands of kilometers before they return to breeding and nesting grounds (Carr et al. 1978).
-Hatchling green turtles are epipelagic (surface dwelling in the open sea) for the first one to three years.
-Subsequently, most inhabit shallow bays and protected shorelines.
+Juveniles have been observed by research vessels operating thousands of miles from land in the southeastern Pacific Ocean (NMFS and USFWS 1998b).

-Green turtles typically dive less than 30 m deep (Hochscheid et al. 1999; Hays et al. 2000), although they have been recorded diving to 73-110 m in the eastern Pacific (Berkson 1967 in Lutcavage and Lutz 1997) and to 165 m off Japan (Matsuzawa pers. comm. in DoN 2005).
+Green turtles typically make dives shallower than 30 m deep (Hochscheid et al. 1999; Hays et al. 2000), although they have been recorded to dive to depths of 73-110 m in the eastern Pacific (Berkson 1967 in Lutcavage and Lutz 1997) and to 164.5 m off Japan (Matsuzawa pers. comm. in DoN 2005).
 Green turtles spend most of their time feeding or resting underwater (Rice et al. 2000).
 Three subadult green turtles tagged in Hawaii spent averages of 9, 14, and 19 h/day foraging at depths <2 m, and 12, 10, and 5 h/day in resting dives at mean depths of 7-13 m (maximum depths were 16-40 m).
 Foraging dive durations were <10 min, and resting dive durations were 59, 44, and 24 min (Davis et al. 2000; Rice et al. 2000).
-The maximum dive time recorded for a juvenile green turtle off Hawaii was 66 min, with routine dive times of

-9-23 min (Brill et al. 1995).
+The maximum dive time recorded for a juvenile green turtle off Hawaii was 66 min, and routine dive times were 9-23 min (Brill et al. 1995).
 Six green turtles tagged in the Gulf of California spent 6% of their time within 2 m of the surface, 39% of their time in resting dives to a mean of 10 m, and the remainder diving to depths up to ~50 m (Seminoff et al. 2005).
 During a breeding migration in the Hawaiian Islands, three adult green turtles made shallow (1-4 m) and short (1-18 min) dives during the day and deeper (mean maximum of 35-55 m) and longer (35-44 min) dives at night (Rice and Balazs 2010).

 In the eastern Pacific, green turtles nest at several locations on the Mexican mainland, Central America, and off the coast of Colombia and Ecuador.
-The primary nesting grounds are located in Michoacán, Mexico, and the Galápagos Islands, Ecuador (NMFS and USFWS 2007b).
+The primary nesting grounds are located in

+Michoacán, Mexico, and the Galápagos Islands, Ecuador (NMFS and USFWS 2007).
 Nesting occurs in Michoacán from August to January, with a peak in October-November, and on the Galápagos Islands from December to May with a peak in February-March (Alvarado and Figueroa 1995).
 Stinson (1984) reviewed sea turtle sighting records from northern Baja California to Alaska, and determined that the East Pacific green turtle was the most commonly observed hard-shelled sea turtle on the U.S. Pacific coast.
 Most of the sightings (62%) were reported from northern Baja California and southern California.
 In the North Pacific, the species has been documented as far north as southern Alaska (ADF&G 2010a).